peterkuma/masters-thesis/chapters/02_radiatively-active-gases.md

 to occur.

 Outside of the ultraviolet region, oxygen absorbs in the _red_ and _infra-red_ bands.
-They are associated with the a←X (resp. b←X) electronic transition in combination with vibrational-rotational transitions.
+They are associated with the $\mathrm{a\leftarrow X}$ (resp.
+$\mathrm{b\leftarrow X}$) electronic transition in combination with vibrational-rotational transitions.
 The red bands comprise band A centered at 762 nm, band B at 688 nm, and band γ at 628 nm.
 Infra-red bands are centered at 1.58 μm, 1.27 μm and 1.06 μm.
 Although relatively sparse, the red bands are important to the troposheric energy budget, because they they are located at the peak of the solar spectrum [@liou2002].

 Oxygen molecules are known to form dimers with some other atmospheric constituents, notably O~2~.N~2~ and O~4~.
 These have additional